FlowX vs Make

 - No native mobile app for workflow management

-- Automating software deployment processes
+- Automating DevOps deployment pipelines

 - Automate marketing campaign workflows